Ofsted Registration Visit: Hour-by-Hour Walkthrough and How to Prepare

 A typical Ofsted children's home registration visit runs from 09:30 to 16:30 with the registered manager fit person interview at 10:00-12:00, premises tour at 12:45-13:30, responsible individual interview at 13:30-14:30, document deep-dive at 14:30-16:00, and feedback summary at 16:00-16:30 — informal conversation during arrival, the tour, and lunch is recorded in the inspector's notes.

-Documents the inspector will want to see
+What documents will the inspector want to see?

 The Ofsted registration visit document pack must include the Statement of Purpose, Children's Guide, all eight submission policies, fire risk assessment, location assessment with the local authority and police consultation responses, planning permission for C2 use class, insurance certificates, business plan with 12-month cashflow, the staff training matrix, and the rota covering the first 12 weeks of operation including waking-night and sleep-in cover.